 Account Information Service Provider or AISP means a Payment Service Provider that with your permission can access your Business Account information such as accounts, balances, transactions and payees etc;

-Access Code is the numeric code you assigned during the registration process to access the Fire App on your smart phone.
+Access Code is the numeric code you assigned during the registration process to access the Mobile Application on your Mobile Device and to authorise some actions;

 Account Mandate means our template account mandate form in which you authorise us to accept instructions from User(s);